nerdsupremacist/Graphaello/README.md

 # Graphaello

-Use GraphQL directly from your SwiftUI.
+Use GraphQL directly from your SwiftUI Views.
 Graphaello is a Code Generation Command Line Tool that allows you to use Annotations in your SwiftUI Views.

 Let's cut the chase and go directly to our first example of a View using Graphaello: